 Accounts Receivable Valuation.
 We establish accounts receivable valuation allowances equal to the above-discussed net sales adjustments for estimates of product returns, price protection refunds, consumer rebates, and general bad debt reserves.
 These allowances are reduced as actual credits are issued to the customer's accounts.
-Our bad-debt write-offs were negligible in both the first quarter of 2016 and 2015.
+Our bad-debt write-offs were negligible in both the second quarter of 2016 and the second quarter of 2015.

 Inventory Valuation and Cost of Goods Sold.
-Inventory is valued at the lower of cost, determined by the first-in, first-out method, or net realizable value.
-We review inventories for obsolete and slow moving products each quarter and make provisions based on our estimate of the probability that the material will not be consumed or that it will be sold below cost.
-Additional charges to inventory reserves related to obsolete and slow-moving products were negligible in both the first quarter of 2016 and the first quarter of 2015.
+Inventory is valued at the lower of cost, determined by the first-in, first-out method, or its net realizable value.
+We review inventories for obsolete slow moving products each quarter and make provisions based on our estimate of the probability that the material will not be consumed or that it will be sold below cost.
+Additional charges to inventory reserves related to obsolete and slow-moving products were negligible in both the second quarter of 2016 and the second quarter of 2015.
 Additionally, material product certification costs on new products are capitalized and amortized over the expected period of value of the respective products.
-The values amortized were approximately \$97 thousand in the first quarter of 2016 and none in the first quarter of 2015.
+These costs were \$97 thousand in the second quarter of 2016, and zero in the second quarter of 2015.